 Sahar Hashemi is a former solicitor and founder of Coffee Republic, the UK’s first US-style coffee bar chain.
 Along with her brother, the two built it into one of the UK’s most recognized high street brands with 110 bars and a turnover of £30m.
 She exited Coffee Republic in 2001 and, in 2005, she founded Skinny Candy, a brand of sugar-free sweets which was sold to confectionery conglomerate Glisten PLC in 2007.

 Sahar is the author of 2 books: the bestseller Anyone Can Do It: Building Coffee Republic from Our Kitchen Table, and Switched On.
-She will be one of the keynote speakers at both Nordic Business Forum Sweden and Nordic Business Forum Norway in May 2019.
+She was one of the keynote speakers at both Nordic Business Forum Sweden and Nordic Business Forum Norway in May 2019.

 “While inspiration gets people to take the first step and follow in the calm, trust gets people to climb the hill and brave the storm.”
 According to Simon Sinek, a renowned leadership expert and New York Times bestselling author, trust […]

 In this episode of Business as Unusual, Pep talks with Des Traynor.
 Des is is the co-founder and chief strategy officer of the billion-dollar company Intercom.
 The two discuss Des’s entrepreneurial journey, focus on solutions for customers, customer acquisition in […]